-Launched in July 2015, the intent of the Ventura County Foster Health Link (FHL)11 is to coordinate and improve health care for the over 1,000 children in foster care.
+Launched in July 2015, the intent of the Ventura County Foster Health Link (FHL)28 is to coordinate and improve health care for the over 1,000 children in foster care.
 Frequent changes in family placements, health providers, and schools can result in incomplete records that could lead to inappropriate or insufficient health care.
-By connecting existing health information through a secure electronic health records system, the online portal made critical information available to providers and caregivers for enhanced care-related decisionmaking, effectively eliminating the patchwork of records that can accumulate.
+By connecting existing health information through a secure electronic health records system, the online portal made critical information available to providers and caregivers for enhanced care-related decision-making, effectively eliminating the patchwork of records that can accumulate.
 Pre-populated with information from the Child Welfare Services/Case Management System (CWS/CMS) database within the Human Services Agency (HSA), the FHL includes immunization history, well-child visits, allergies and health alerts, diagnoses and treatment, and health provider information.
 Additionally included is the ability to access timely health information such as medication, lab, and medical test data.
 Educational information such as schools attended and highest grade level achieved are also stored in the FHL.
 Health information provided on the FHL website and mobile application are hosted on a secure, encrypted server.
 System access is only granted to authorized individuals.
 Medical record information is inaccessible after logging out of the FHL.
-Within the first three months after launching, 51
+Within the first three months after launching, 51 foster parents and 222 Human Service Agency staff had created FHL accounts29.
+TCP expects continued growth and utilization of the

-9 The Children's Partnership, Improving Outcomes for Children in Foster Care: The Role of Electronic Record Systems (January 2009).
+26 The Children's Partnership, Improving Outcomes for Children in Foster Care: The Role of Electronic Record Systems (January 2009).
 Accessed May 9, 2018.

-10 The Children's Partnership, Engaging Foster Youth and Foster Parents in Electronic Records initiatives: Lessons Learned (June 2016).
+27 The Children's Partnership, Engaging Foster Youth and Foster Parents in Electronic Records initiatives: Lessons Learned (June 2016).
 Accessed April 19, 2018.

-11 Ventura County Foster Health Link.
+28 Ventura County Foster Health Link.
 Accessed April 19, 2018.